denislohan/Javascript-Array-List/README.md

 How to install

-npm install arr_list
-yarn add arr_list

-For lovers of fortified datastructures here is a version a list [arrayList] that is well customised for a number of operations.
-It is built over javascript array with the following fuctionalities.
+For lovers of fortified data structures here is a version of a list [arrayList] that is well customised for a number of operations.
+It is built on top of the javascript array with the following fuctionalities.
     a. adding at any index easily
     b. removing at any index easily
     c. deleting a provided element with a number of its copies or not.